calebthebrewer/sa.muel.be-hugo/content/portfolio/go-for-change.md

 The application contains a questionnaire targeted to small business owners.
 The difficult part was the order of the questions.
 Some questions only had to be answered depending on the answers of previous questions and the client had to be able to change the questions, the possible answers and the order of the questions.
 I created a small SQLite database and a method to export the answered questions to a CSV file.

 This application is only visible in the Play Store for test users.
 The source is available on [GitHub](https://github.com/SamuelDebruyn/WePgoforchange).

+Since the assignment was graded in June 2014, it's possible that the app is no longer available.